load the libraries

 geom_histogram()

-This gives a very suspicious distribution.
-We clearly have different groups of samples, some with higher rates of homozygosity and others with lower rates.
+The main issue we see is that the distribution is multi-modal.
+This indicates that we have different groups of samples, some with higher rates of inbreeding and others with lower rates.

 This is likely a consequence of the fact we have individuals from different populations (geographic areas).
 This is an issue we will come back to in the population structure chapter.